s0phi4/game-of-gits/sad-tale.md

-House Stark of Winterfell is led by the just Eddard "Ned" Stark, Lord of Winterfell, Warden of the North, Hand of the King, Protector of the Realm, Regent.
+landing where he made lots of friends and lived happily ever after...
+He definitely didn't get axe murdered.
  She will reign in her career!